Cost of Living Comparison Between Leverkusen and Seoul Cost of Living Comparison Between Leverkusen and Seoul

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Leverkusen or Seoul?
+Should I move to Leverkusen or to Seoul?

 If budget matters most, go with Seoul.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Leverkusen makes more sense.
 Both are solid long-term options with distinct trade-offs.